kgracia44/DSI-projects/Projects_Weekly/Capstone_Project/README.md

     - In this notebook:

         - Raw data reviewed, described, and cleaned.
-        - Data wrangled into 3 data sets for analysis and saved in local postgres database and as CSV files.
+        - Data wrangled into 3 data sets for analysis and saved in local postgreSQL database and as CSV files.
-        - 3 Data sets: Cohort1_Baseline_W1, Cohort1_W2, Cohort2_Baseline_W1
+        - 3 Data sets: Cohort1_Baseline, Cohort1_W2, Cohort2_Baseline

         * Please Note: In order to address data quality issue, 3 data sets used for analysis exclude data from the following
         states: HI, IN, KY, MS, OR, TX, TN.